The Growth and Performance of Artificial Intelligence in Asset Management

 Abstract

-This paper examines the growth and performance of AI-driven investing in asset management.
-Using investment advisers' regulatory disclosures, labor market data, and fund strategy descriptions, we document that AI-driven investing has grown steadily since the early 2010s and is concentrated among hedge funds, particularly those employing systematic diversified macro strategies.
-AI funds outperformed non-AI funds in the early years, but this outperformance declined over time along with the growth of AI-driven investing, even among early adopters.
-Contrary to concerns about AI-driven strategy homogeneity, AI funds exhibit lower return comovement than non-AI peers.
-Our findings highlight both the alpha-generating potential and the limitations of AI as a source of investment performance.
+We examine the growth and performance of AI-driven investing.
+Using investment advisers' regulatory disclosures, labor market data, and fund strategy descriptions, we document that AI-driven investing has grown steadily since the early 2010s and is concentrated among hedge funds.
+AI hedge funds outperformed non-AI hedge funds in the early years, but this outperformance declined over time, even among early adopters.
+Contrary to concerns about AI-driven strategy homogeneity, AI hedge funds exhibit lower return comovement than non-AI peers.
+Our findings highlight both the alpha generating potential and the limitations of AI as a source of investment performance.

 Document Type